florianow/Helmut/README.md

 **Q: What's a `Flow` vs regular `List`?**
 A: `List` is static data. `Flow` is a stream that can emit multiple values over time.
 Perfect for live database updates!

+**Q: What's DataStore vs SharedPreferences?**
+A: DataStore is the modern replacement for SharedPreferences.
+It's type-safe, asynchronous (uses coroutines), handles errors better, and supports Flow for reactive updates.

+**Q: How do notifications work in Android?**
+A: The app uses NotificationCompat to create notifications that work across all Android versions.
+You need to:
+1. Request POST_NOTIFICATIONS permission (Android 13+)
+2. Create a NotificationChannel (defines importance, sound, vibration)
+3. Build the notification with NotificationCompat.Builder
+4. Display it with NotificationManager

 **Q: Why are there so many layers?
 Seems complicated!**
 A: Separation of concerns!
 Each layer has a single responsibility:
 - **Models**: Define data structure